ANAT SC 2109 - Biology and Development of Human Tissues

 Lymph circulation, structure-function relationships of lymph nodes.

 T and B lymphocytes, features of the thymus, structure-function relationships of the spleen.

 General structural biology of endocrines; immunocytochemical identification of endocrine cells.

 Characteristics of hypothalamus, pituitary, thyroid, parathyroid, adrenal and pancreatic islets of Langerhans.

 Structural basis of digestion, absorption, barrier/immunity and the regulation and integration of these processes; cellular differentiation and division.

 Exocrine and endocrine functions of the testis

-Structural and functional changes of the uterus during the menstrual cycle
+Structure and functional changes of the uterus in the menstrual cycle

 Prostate and breast in health and disease

 Sex determination and differentiation